 It was a depiction of a gorgeous witch wearing a dark green flowing gown and a banner that read, Purus Cruor, the Latin translation for Pure-Blood.
 Her white-blonde hair flared out in all directions as she held a single crystal prophecy ball.
 Her large black pet, a majestic Norwegian Ridgeback Dragon, surrounded her, protecting her family’s pure-blood future.

-He had always admired it for its meticulous detail and stunning beauty, but he slowly grew tired of the mural’s message as a certain mudblood female with a fiery spirit entered his mind and took residence.
+He had always admired it for its meticulous detail and stunning beauty.
+But he slowly grew tired of the mural’s message as a certain mudblood female with fiery wit entered his mind and refused to leave.